 Is the jewellery industry growing?

-While the industry experienced significant declines in 2020, it started recovering in the year’s final quarter.
-Things are looking even better as of 2021’s first quarter — especially in China, where the demand for gold is up from the same time in 2019, before the pandemic.
-In addition, McKinsey’s latest report suggests jewellery is still the second-best performing fashion segment after sportswear, primarily due to a mixture of investment buying and “self-gifting”.
+Things are looking better into 2022.
+The market is growing as the demand for precious metal jewellery and fashion jewellery increases.
+In addition, McKinsey’s report suggests jewellery is the second-best performing fashion segment after sportswear, primarily due to a mixture of investment buying and “self-gifting”.

 How big is the jewellery industry?

-The jewellery industry was estimated at £234.1 billion in 2020, a 7.5% increase in revenue from 2019.
+The jewellery industry was estimated at £234.1 billion in 2020.
 According to jewellery industry statistics, it could reach £360.6 billion by 2026, growing at an 8.5% annual rate.
-But as 2020 taught us, all forecasts should be taken with a grain of salt.
+But as the previous two years have taught us, all forecasts should be taken with a grain of salt.

 - Allied Market Research